Tummy Tuck (Abdominoplasty) Surgery Cost and Information

 - To see before and after pictures from previous tummy tuck procedures

-High-quality surgeons will want to help you achieve the best possible results from the tummy tuck.
+High-quality surgeons will want to help all patients achieve the best possible results from the tummy tuck.
 Being honest during the consultation will help them to do this.

 It is important for patients to educate themselves on the potential tummy tuck risks and complications.
 This will make sure that they make a fully informed decision before having surgery.
 The following tummy tuck risks and complications include:

 A seroma is a pocket of fluid that builds up under the skin.
 This usually develops under or around the incision site.
-To reduce the risk of a seroma developing, your surgeon may place drains in the abdomen to drain excess fluid build-up.
-If the surgeon keeps these in place after the surgery, they will give the patient specific instructions on how best to take care of them.
+To reduce the risk of a seroma developing, the surgeon may place drains in the abdomen to drain excess fluid build-up.
+If the surgeon keeps these in place after the surgery, they will give the patient-specific instructions on how best to take care of them.

 Patients should expect to experience some minor bruising and bleeding after the surgery.
 In some cases, patients may experience more excessive bleeding.
-Any major bleeding usually happens during the procedure, and the surgeon to resolve it right away.
+Any major bleeding usually happens during the procedure, and the surgeon resolves it right away.
 However, it can occasionally occur a few weeks later.
 If this does happen, patients may need to have further surgery.
-With time, things should settle down and it is unlikely to affect the results of the surgery.
+With time, things should settle down, and it is unlikely to affect the results of the surgery.

 During a tummy tuck procedure, there may be some disruption to the blood supply in certain areas.
 This can result in a loss of blood supply to the skin, fat and tissues in and around your stomach.
 If the disruption is large enough, it may result in ‘necrosis’, which is the death and loss of tissue, skin or fat.

-Depending on the amount of tissue that is affected, the damage may resolve itself within a few weeks or patients may need to have further minor surgery to remove the dead tissue.
+Depending on the amount of tissue affected, the damage may resolve itself within a few weeks, or patients may need to have further minor surgery to remove the dead tissue.

 Smoking increases the risk of necrosis occurring.
-It is, for this reason, it is strongly recommended that patients stop smoking at least 6 weeks before and after surgery.
+For this reason, it is strongly recommended that patients stop smoking at least 6 weeks before and after surgery.

 Patients must take infections seriously if they occur.
-They are often mild wound infections that your surgeon can treat with a short course of antibiotics.
+They are often mild wound infections that the surgeon can treat with a short course of antibiotics.
 Rarely, the infection can spread and become more severe.
-If this occurs, patients may need to go back into hospital for treatment.
+If this occurs, patients may need to go back into the hospital for treatment.

-There is always a risk that you may be unhappy with the aesthetic results of your surgery.
+There is always a risk that patients may be unhappy with the aesthetic results of their surgery.
 It is, therefore, advised patients choose their surgeon carefully and make sure they fully understand all expectations.

 Scarring is an inevitable outcome of all types of tummy tuck procedures.
-Where possible, the surgeon will place incision lines in areas that are less visible.
-Some patients may experience more severe scarring such as keloid or hypertrophic scars.
-These patients, however, are often aware of this prior to surgery.
+Where possible, the surgeon will place incision lines in less visible areas.
+Some patients may experience more severe scarring, such as keloid or hypertrophic scars.
+These patients, however, are often aware of this before surgery.

 Choosing a highly experienced and skilled BAAPS/BAPRAS surgeon will reduce the risk of developing any of the above complications.
 This is one of the reasons why it is important to choose a surgeon carefully.
-It is essential that patients follow the surgeon’s pre and postoperative advice to further reduce the risk of complications.
+Patients must follow the surgeon’s pre and postoperative advice to reduce the risk of complications further.

 Patients will need to spend 1 to 3 nights in the hospital for close monitoring.
 Before patients go home, the surgeon will arrange an appointment so patients can return within a few weeks to have stitches removed (if they are not dissolvable).
 Patients may not be able to drive for 5 days to 2 weeks after surgery, depending on the surgeon’s advice.
 Patients must, therefore, arrange a chaperone to help with transport home.

 The surgeon will give patients specific advice on when they will be able to shower and bathe after surgery.
-Some surgeons may allow patients to shower right away, whilst others may ask you to wait up to 48 hours after surgery.
+Some surgeons may allow patients to shower right away; other patients will be asked to wait up to 48 hours after surgery.

 After washing, it is recommended to dry stitch lines carefully with a towel.
 Patients should also avoid hot tubs and saunas for at least 4 weeks.

-When it comes to scar care, there are a number of techniques that the surgeon may recommend that can aid the healing of scars following surgery.
+The surgeon may recommend a number of techniques that can aid the healing of scars.
 These include:

-- Massaging scars – if the surgeon recommends this, patients should start only after incisions fully heal and any scabs disappear on its own.
+- Massaging scars – if the surgeon recommends this, patients should start only after incisions fully heal and any scabs disappear on their own.